-The Career Centers offer you several sources of information on finding out what your personal interests and strengths are and to explore what careers are available.
+The Career Centers offer several sources of information to find out what your personal interests and strengths are and to explore careers that are available.
 You can research the salary ranges and future outlook for jobs in various careers.
 In addition, you can see what skills each job requires.
-The centers also provide training on how to write a resume and look for a job.
-The centers are located at all five campuses.
+The centers also provide training on how to write a résumé and look for a job.
+Resources are available at all five campuses.